d4n3sh/thedaneshproject/content/posts/2007-08-21-my-free-sketch.md

 My [free sketch][3] by [Samsudin Ismail][4] is in progress.

 It took him only 7 minutes to iron out this rough sketch.
 There is still some work to be done before the final caricature is ready.
-Can&#8217;t wait 😉
+Can't wait 😉

 Samsudin offers low-res sketches for free but if you are looking for something hi-res, it will run you USD 5.
 I find that to be a bargain.